pangpucsp/curso-js-introdutorio/intermediario2_js.md

 In the example above, the object "employees" is an array.
 It contains three objects.

-Each object is a record of a person \(with a first name and a last name\).
+Each object is a record of a pessoa \(with a first name and a last name\).

 ### Converting a JSON Text to a JavaScript Object